 Here are some websites that list their prices for trees that are at least 6 feet high already:

 - Fast Growing Trees Online Nursery – USA

 - Tree Valley Garden Centre – Ontario, Canada

 I’m assuming you’d like to buy a tree, but it is also possible just to move a tree from somewhere else to the desired location.
 We did this with a maple tree and it worked very well.

-Young maples cost about $100 in our area, and older maple trees can be over $500.
-Since we live close to a golf course that regularly moves lots of trees, it was much cheaper just to move one of the maples from our backyard to the front yard.
+Young maples cost about $100 in our area, while older maple trees can be over $500.
+Since we live close to a golf course that regularly moves larger trees, it was much cheaper just to move one of the older maples from our backyard to the front yard.
 The tree spade was cheaper than buying an established maple tree.

 “Be a patient gardener and you will be a frugal gardener.
 Buy small shrubs and trees, and let them grow into their space.
 You will get to know them, and they will adjust to your garden and do a magnificent job of gracing it.”Thrifty Gardening: From the Ground Up, by Marjorie Harris

 How Much Does It Cost To Plant A Large Tree?